 To become Wake County certified, the operator must pass a test administered by the Department.
 Call Environmental Services at 919-856-7400 for available test times and to get signed up.
 We are not set up to accommodate walk-in customers for the exam.
 The test is based on Wake County Swimming Pool Regulations.

 Virginia Graeme Baker Pool and Spa Safety Act (VGB)

-Swimming pool main drains must be VGB compliant.
-Wake County requires a VGB compliance letter or a Pool Drain Safety Compliance Data Sheet from a North Carolina registered Engineer or Architect for each public swimming pool, wading pool and spa when the original drain covers/grates are replaced at the end of their useful life rating.
+Swimming pools must be compliant with the Virginia Graeme Baker Pool and Spa Safety Act (VGB) before permitted to operate.
+Wake County requires new documentation for each public swimming pool, wading pool and spa when the original drain covers/grates are replaced at the end of their useful life rating based on the manufacturer specifications.
 These documents must be signed and sealed by a NC registered Engineer or Architect upon submittal to Wake County.
-Submit new certification documents for review by emailing them to [email protected].

 Environmental Health staff investigates complaints received from the public alleging sanitation deficiencies and safety concerns associated with public swimming pools located in Wake County.